Dev050x/Sweet_Shop_Management_System/README.md

 - Node.js with Express.js
 - TypeScript for type safety
 - Prisma ORM for database operations (PostgreSQL)
-- JWT for authentication & authorization
+- JWT for authentication & authorization  (change needed)
 - Zod for schema validation
 - dotenv for environment configuration
 - CORS middleware for cross-origin support